[Rev. 6/7/2026 11:05:13 AM]

 8. Failed to submit any report required pursuant to NAC 656A.225; or

-9. Has had disciplinary action taken against him or her in another jurisdiction or by another board that regulates the practice of interpreting or Communication Access Realtime Translation if the disciplinary action was taken against the interpreter or Communication Access Realtime Translation provider in his or her capacity as the holder of a certification which authorizes him or her to provide interpreting or Communication Access Realtime Translation services.
+9. Has had disciplinary action taken against him or her in another jurisdiction or by another board that regulates the practice of sign language interpreting or Communication Access Realtime Translation if the disciplinary action was taken against the sign language interpreter or Communication Access Realtime Translation provider in his or her capacity as the holder of a certification which authorizes him or her to provide sign language interpreting or Communication Access Realtime Translation services.

-NAC 656A.610 Complaints: Filing; duties of Division; assignment to investigative committee; evaluation and recommendations of investigative committee; determination by Division after investigation; report of violation to Attorney General.
-(NRS 656A.086, 656A.090, 656A.520)
+NAC 656A.610 Complaints: Filing; duties of Division; evaluation by and recommendations of any assigned investigative committee; determination by Division after investigation; report of violation to Attorney General if no certifying body.
+(NRS 656A.090, 656A.515, 656A.520)

-1. If the Division or a recipient of services from an interpreter or Communication Access Realtime Translation provider, who is party to and aware of any act or circumstance that constitutes grounds for disciplinary action against an interpreter or Communication Access Realtime Translation provider, desires to pursue disciplinary action against that interpreter or Communication Access Realtime Translation provider, the person must file a complaint with the Division specifying the charge against the interpreter or Communication Access Realtime Translation provider.
-A complaint may not be accepted from a recipient of interpreting or Communication Access Realtime Translation services who knowingly and willingly used an unregistered interpreter or Communication Access Realtime Translation provider.
+1. If the Division or a recipient of services from a sign language interpreter or Communication Access Realtime Translation provider, who is party to and aware of any act or circumstance that constitutes grounds for disciplinary action against a sign language interpreter or Communication Access Realtime Translation provider, desires to pursue disciplinary action against that sign language interpreter or Communication Access Realtime Translation provider, the person must file a complaint with the Division specifying the charge against the sign language interpreter or Communication Access Realtime Translation provider.
+A complaint may not be accepted from a recipient of sign language interpreting or Communication Access Realtime Translation services who knowingly and willingly used an unregistered sign language interpreter or Communication Access Realtime Translation provider.

 2. Unless the Division determines that a complaint is without merit, the Division will:

-(b) Assign an investigative committee to determine whether a charge against an interpreter or Communication Access Realtime Translation provider justifies disciplinary action;
+(b) Assign an investigative committee to determine whether a charge against a sign language interpreter or Communication Access Realtime Translation provider justifies disciplinary action; or

-(d) Intervene on behalf of the complainant and the interpreter or Communication Access Realtime Translation provider, as appropriate, if they agree to the intervention.
+(c) Intervene on behalf of the complainant and the sign language interpreter or Communication Access Realtime Translation provider, as appropriate, if they agree to the intervention.

-6. If the Division determines after investigation that an interpreter or Communication Access Realtime Translation provider has violated the provisions of this chapter or chapter 656A of NRS, and there is no certifying body to report to, the Division will notify the Attorney General of its findings and any disciplinary action taken.
+6. If the Division determines after investigation that a sign language interpreter or Communication Access Realtime Translation provider has violated the provisions of this chapter or chapter 656A of NRS, and there is no certifying body to report to, the Division will notify the Attorney General of its findings and any disciplinary action taken.

 7. A member of the Division who participates in an investigation will not participate in the review conducted or in a subsequent hearing or action which is related to the investigation.

-1. If the Division proceeds with disciplinary action against an interpreter or Communication Access Realtime Translation provider, it will set a time and place for a disciplinary hearing.
-The Division will notify the interpreter or Communication Access Realtime Translation provider of:
+1. If the Division proceeds with disciplinary action against a sign language interpreter or Communication Access Realtime Translation provider, it will set a time and place for a disciplinary hearing.
+The Division will notify the sign language interpreter or Communication Access Realtime Translation provider of:

-(a) The specific complaint against the interpreter or Communication Access Realtime Translation provider;
+(a) The specific complaint against the sign language interpreter or Communication Access Realtime Translation provider;

 (b) The time and place set for the disciplinary hearing;